superannotateai/superannotate-python-sdk/docs/source/index.rst

 Questions and Issues
 ____________________

-For questions and issues please use Issue tracker on `Github <https://github.com/superannotateai/superannotate-python-sdk>`_.
+For questions and issues please use issue tracker on `Github <https://github.com/superannotateai/superannotate-python-sdk>`_.